EngFlow/example/java/com/engflow/notificationqueue/README.md

 bazel run //java/com/engflow/notificationqueue:server
 ```

-This wil stat the demo server listening at `localhost:50051`.
+This will start the demo server listening at `localhost:50051`.
 Now you can start the client with a given
 authentication method and the forwarding endpoint

 ```bash